If Jesus Rose from the Dead, then (#33) We Will Be Together Again

 I tell you, many will come from east and west and recline at table with Abraham, Isaac, and Jacob in the kingdom of heaven… Matthew 8:11

-If Jesus says we will sit down and have a meal with Abraham, then that’s pretty strong.
+If Jesus says we will sit down and have a meal with Abraham, then that’s a pretty strong affirmation that we will physically gather after death.

 One of the more detailed passages is found in Paul’s letter to the Thessalonians.
 Paul is comforting those who have lost loved ones in Christ: